MEET VINO & VEGGIES

 Female-owned company: Scout & Cellar was founded by a woman named Sarah Shadonix.
 She is a level 3 Sommelier!
 To put that into perspective, there are only 350 in the world, and even more rare to find a woman at this level.
 So she's a badass!

-Healthy and Sustainable: All of the wines available through my Scout & Cellar page are certified organic with zero added sugar, zero added sulfites, and come from vineyards that practice sustainable farming.
+Sustainable: All of the wines available through my Scout & Cellar page Clean-Crafted with zero added sugar, zero added sulfites, and come from vineyards that practice sustainable farming.
 The grapes are handpicked from small, family-owned vineyards.

-Vegan!
+Without animal by-products!
 The most important reason for me.
-I love knowing that I am drinking healthy, clean, and vegan wine without going through all the hassle of finding it.
+I love knowing that I am drinking wine made without animal by-products.
+It takes out all the hassle of finding it.
 It's like walking into a vegan restaurant and being able to order anything off the menu.

 Modern winemaking has made it easier for companies to mass produce their wine.
 Unfortunately, this means that the wine in your glass may not be vegan.
 During the fining, or clarification, stage in winemaking, small amounts of animal bones, intestines, or other by-products are used.
 There are no labeling requirements or regulations for alcohol which makes it hard for consumers to find wine without these added animal by-products.